Postgraduate Course

 Teaching and learning

-In April and May of your final year, you will be invited on a residential community writing retreat.
+In your final year, you will be invited on a mini writing retreat in a scenic York location.
 The retreat is run by your tutors and can take place in a number of different locations.
 The only requirement is that the places be beautiful and inspiring.

 We encourage you to attend the variety of events provided by the York Centre for Writing.
 These include visits from agents, publishers, editors and writers.
 This allows you to network and develop professional relationships within the literary community.